-Patients under 20 years have the highest prevalence of dry socket, and patients between 31-40 years of age have lowest prevalence of dry socket (see Table 3.0).
+Patients under 20 years had the highest prevalence of dry socket, and patients between 31-40 years of age had lowest prevalence of dry socket as shown in Table 3.
 This difference was statistically insignificant (Fig. 1 below).

 Table 3.0: Prevalence of Dry Socket by Age Groups